abidiahmedcom/emv_nfc_reader/README.md

 - **Issuer Privacy**: Some banks opt-out of sharing certain fields (like IBAN or Name) via the contactless interface.
 - **Security**: This library cannot extract PINs or Private Keys.

+## Feedback

+If you found this useful, give the package a ⭐ on GitHub and a 👍 on pub.dev.
+It helps other developers discover it!

+Have questions or feature requests?
+Open an issue on GitHub or drop a comment below.

 ## License

 MIT License.